HillsMakan/sydneyhillsmakan/src/content/partner/talkingtablespenrith.md

 region: nsw
 discount_pct: 10
 discount_text: Dine-in & Pickups (not in conjunction with any other offer)
-address: "166 Henry Street, Penrith, 2750, New South Wales, Australia"
+address: '166 Henry Street, Penrith, 2750, New South Wales, Australia'
 coordinates:
   lat: -33.7525545
   lng: 150.698668